The Flight of

 And she, the water skimming.

-The buoyant surface cleft,
+Its buoyant surface cleft,

-And behind the battle left.
+Behind the battle left.

 She was aware of an underwater kick